| Elricka Jones

 Entries of appearance and request for recommendation:

-- Entries of Appearance are accepted via mail or on line at www.muniproj.com.
+- Entries of Appearance are accepted via mail or on line at www.muniproj.com for cases filed before August 15, 2019.
+Cases filed after August 15, 2019 are required to be eFiled per OSCA for SMC.
 The municipal court does not accept entries of appearance via fax.
 A self-addressed, stamped envelope must be supplied with all entries submitted by mail.

 - Certain cases such as such as DWI, DUI, Assault, Petty larceny, Peace Disturbances, Trespassing and other ordinance violations require a mandatory court appearance for which both the attorney and the defendant must appear.